Japan ruling party set for strong election showing after Abe killing | Law-Order

 Japanese voters went to the polls on Sunday for a parliamentary election that may give the ruling Liberal Democratic Party (LDP) a surge of support after the assassination of former Prime Minister Shinzo Abe, a dominant politician and power broker.
 Abe, Japan's longest-serving modern leader, was gunned down on Friday during a speech in support of a local candidate in the western city of Nara, a killing the political establishment condemned as an attack on democracy itself.

-Turnout as of 2 p.m.
-(0500 GMT) was 18.8%, the Ministry of Internal Affairs said, up from 18.0% at the same point during the last upper house election in 2019.
+Turnout as of 4 p.m.
+(0700 GMT) was 23%, the Ministry of Internal Affairs said.
 Some 15.3% of voters had cast absentee ballots by Friday, according to government data.
 Polls close at 8 p.m.
 (1100 GMT) when media exit poll results are expected.

+"I wanted to vote for a party that has been stably in power," said Miu Komuro, a 31-year-old who voted for the LDP in the eastern Tokyo area of Edogawa, adding that Abe's death came as a shock.
+"I believe Japan has been seen by the rest of the world as a country where things like this do not happen."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)